mrchs0119/web-reversi/project1_report.md

 opponent repeats another move
 #### Rules
-Besides the existed rules in Reversi, we have added undo and resignation operation.
+Besides the existed rules in Reversi, we have added undo and resignation operations.

 If a player claims resignation, the opponent will be the winner, game ends and both of them will be visitors again.
 The "Exit" plays the same as resignation for players, along with disconnection.

-Each player have only one chance for undo.
-It only works when there is at most one move has been made.
+Each player has only one chance for undo.
+It only works when there is at least one move has been made.
 It will not have an effect if there's no move to undo or no chance to do so.
 A player can only call undo in his turn, calling undo before the making a movement in the turn.
 It will